 The Board seeks to understand the needs and priorities of the Group's stakeholders and these are taken into account during all its discussions and as part of its decision-making.
 As an externally managed investment firm the Group does not have any employees or customers, nor does it have a direct impact on the community or environment in the conventional sense.
-Further explanation on environmental, human rights, employee, social and community issues is set out below.
+Further explanation on environmental, human rights, employee, social and community issues is set out on pages 22 and 23.

-The description of the way the Group operates above explains the various stakeholders in the lending market involved in the investment strategy of the Group.
+The description of the way the Group operates on page 7 explains the various stakeholders in the lending market involved in the investment strategy of the Group.
 The Board has considered its key stakeholders include: